-Pink Floyd’s ‘Dark Side of the Moon’ Still Sells Over 10,000 Copies Each Week
+Pink Floyd’s ‘The Dark Side of the Moon’ Is Still Selling

-Pink Floyd have certainly earned quite a comfortable living simply off royalties from 1973's ‘Dark Side,’ but drummer Nick Mason insists the band's take hasn't been as massive as one would imagine.
-“We weren’t some huge big band before ‘The Dark Side of the Moon,’” he tells the Irish Times.
-"And because we knew ‘Dark Side’ was never the sort of album you would get recorded in a month, we renegotiated our contract with the label so that we would get more studio time, but at the cost of a lower royalty rate on the album’s sales.”
+Pink Floyd have certainly earned quite a comfortable living simply off royalties from 1973's Dark Side, but drummer Nick Mason insists the band's take hasn't been as massive as one would imagine.
+“We weren’t some huge big band before The Dark Side of the Moon," he tells the Irish Times.
+"And because we knew Dark Side was never the sort of album you would get recorded in a month, we renegotiated our contract with the label so that we would get more studio time, but at the cost of a lower royalty rate on the album’s sales.”

-So Floyd sacrificed long-term profits, but ‘Dark Side’ got made – it took almost a year – and went on to become one of the top-selling albums ever.
-Mason insists that these days, no other group would be allowed that kinda of time to find themselves in the studio — or put out something as groundbreaking as the record Floyd came up with.
+So Floyd sacrificed long-term profits, but Dark Side got made – it took almost a year – and went on to become one of the top-selling albums ever.
+Mason insists that these days, no other group would be allowed that kinda of time to find themselves in the studio -- or put out something as groundbreaking as the record Floyd came up with.

 “It was so different, so strange-sounding,” he says.
 “Pink Floyd were always the outsiders, we were never a Beatles/Stones-type band because we were viewed as being a psychedelic band.
 And no band today would be allowed to more or less live in a studio for a year just for one album.”